takuti/takuti.me/_content/en/note/supply-chain-analytics.md

 We then quantify the push vs. pull strategy to confirm the intuition and find out the best option to take.

-On either Excel spreadsheet or your preferred programming tool, inventory holding, shipping, picking/packing, sales volume cost can be collected, calculated, and compared as:
+On either Excel spreadsheet or your preferred programming tool, inventory holding, shipping, picking/packing, sales volume cost can be collected, calculated, and compared as follows:

 - Inventory holding cost at stores:
   - Inventory cost per week per unit